pangerlkr/SecureComm/CRYPTOGRAPHY.md

 Cryptographic choices may evolve over time as standards and best practices change.

-Changes to cryptographic design will be documented and versioned.
+Changes to cryptographic design will be documented and versioned